monkeyatcomputer/bundoorascouts.org/_pages/about-us/covid-19.md

 Victoria, including Metropolitan Melbourne, has moved to the last step from November 23rd.

+Bundoora Scout Group has implemented the Scouts Victoria COVIDSafe plans for indoor and outdoor Scouting.

 ### Bundoora Scout Hall

  * Can open for indoor Scouting and hall hires subject to density limits and physical distancing